shufflingB/swiftui-macos-windowManagment/README.md

     - Open or raise a singleton window - [swiftuiWindowFun://singleton](swiftuiWindowFun://singleton)
     - Open and route to a generic window - [swiftuiWindowFun://generic?title=Spock](swiftuiWindowFun://generic?title=Spock)

+6. Maintaining a list of windows, programatic raising and closing as needed.

 ## Approach